shdeepak/Basic_Port_Scanner-Python/README.md

 # Basic_Port_Scanner-Python

 A simple and efficient Python-based tool for scanning a range of ports on a specified host.
 This script uses multithreading to quickly determine whether specific ports on a target system are open or closed.
-It is designed to be a lightweight solution for network administrators, security enthusiasts, and anyone who needs to check the availability of services running on specific ports.
+It is designed to be a lightweight solution for network administrators, security enthusiasts, and anyone who needs to check the availability of open ports of an IP address.

 ## Features